-Now, here goes a simple example:
+Here is a simple example:

-CPS is 1 and the bucket is full.
+- CPS is 1 and the bucket is full

-One call costs 100 tokens.
+- One call costs 100 tokens

-Bucket filling speed is CPS * Call cost (100 tokens per second).
+- Bucket filling speed is CPS * Call cost (100 tokens per second)

-Bucket size is CPS * Call cost * 60 seconds (6000 tokens)
+- Bucket size is CPS * Call cost * 60 seconds (6000 tokens)

-Now if we would receive 50 calls in 5 seconds all of them will pass through.
-However only 1500 tokens will stay in the bucket (Decreased on 5000 tokens on calls and increased on 500 tokens on re-filling flow).
+If we receive 50 calls in 5 seconds all of them will pass through; however, only 1500 tokens will remain in the bucket (decrease of 5000 tokens on calls and increase of 500 tokens on re-filling flow).

-If we receive another portion of 55 calls in next 5 seconds only 20 of them will pass and the rest of them will be rejected however if the portion will be smaller (10 calls during next 50 seconds) all of them will pass successfully.
+If we receive another portion of 55 calls in the next 5 seconds, only 20 of them will pass and the rest of them will be rejected; however, if the portion is smaller (10 calls during next 50 seconds) all of them will pass successfully.